Communication Studies: BS, BA

 Career Services provides counseling and information on hundreds of job and internship opportunities and even helps students apply and interview.

-- Students not admitted may apply the following year.
 If not admitted on the second application, the student will be permitted to complete a minor, but will not be considered again for the major.

 Professional Organizations, Honor Societies, and Clubs